ailinzi/xianlinzi/Pooling-FAQ.md

 willi123yao - what is the point of storing the farmer difficulty? usually for pools is that the difficulty would reset when a new connection is made, so similarly for pools it should reset the difficulty when no shares are received after a certain amount of time

-serafimcloud - Do you have any CPU, RAM, DISK requirements to run a full node?
+serafimcloud - Do you have any CPU, RAM, DISK requirements to run a full node? (for the pool server)

 marclar - what is SingletonState.relative_lock_height?